tujoworker/gatsby-plugin-federation/README.md

     {
       resolve: 'gatsby-plugin-federation',
       options: {
-        ssr: true, // If true, the remotes will be fetched during SSG (SSR)
+        ssr: true, // Remotes will be fetched during SSG (SSR)
         federationConfig: {
           // A. For your Remote
           name: 'myRemote',